QazmoQwerty/dskmgr/README.md

 * Make it so that when an error occurs (or even when an incorrect command is revieved) the `dskmgr` script will know to return an error code.

 * Improve logging support in `dskmgrd`.

+* Find a better name (maybe "meja"?
+It means "desk" in Indonesian)